unoplatform/workshops/uno-bootcamp/modules/03-Let-views-do-views/README.md

 So, since user-interface classes are untestable via unit test runners, the goal with the `Model-View-ViewModel` design pattern is to put as much of your *interesting code*, into a class that *represents the View*, but is just a regular class we can create.
 Then, we want the actual code in the View to be as boring, mechanical, and as short as possible, because it is inherently untestable.

 This regular, testable class is called the `ViewModel`, and it is the *Model of a View*.
 A view is a composable piece of the UI that handles a particular and well-defined UI function on the page.
-This means that each *View will usually have one Viewmodel* to handle that function.
+This means that each *View will usually have one ViewModel* to handle that function.
 This doesn't have to be strictly true, but it is generally the case.

 ![A diagram of the Model-View-ViewModel architectural pattern](model-view-viewmodel.png)